-This section describes requirements for the investigation and characterization of soil suspected to be non-waste soil that is to be relocated from a source site to a receiving site.
-The sampling requirements in this section are not considered appropriate for the classification of soil suspected to be waste quality soils.
+This section describes requirements for the investigation and characterization of non-waste soil that is to be relocated from a source site with historical and/or current CSR Schedule 2 industrial and commercial uses to a receiving site.
+The sampling requirements in this section are not considered appropriate for the classification of soil suspected to be waste quality.
+Sampling and analysis plans must include accountable and defensible rationale for the identification of potential contaminants of concern (PCOCs) and for the collection methods used for soil and vapour samples.